the-peon-project/peon-docs/manual/docs/development/04_webui.md

 ### 0.1.4

-- [x] Dev Tools - Added dev tools to container
+- [x] Dev Tools - Added dev tools to the container
 - [x] MOTD - Added motd on login

 ### 0.1.3

-- [x] Base Image Update - Base images were repulled to get latest versions & app rebuilt on those
+- [x] Base Image Update - Base images were pulled to get the latest versions & app was rebuilt on those

 ### 0.1.2

-- [x] Cleaned up theme
+- [x] Cleaned up the theme

 ### 0.1.1